aibor/virtrun/README.md

 ### Architecture Detection

-Depending on the presence of the environment variables `QEMU_ARCH`, `GOARCH`, or with the runtime arch, the correct qemu-system binary and machine type is used.
+Depending on the presence of the environment variables `VIRTRUN_ARCH`, `GOARCH`, or with the runtime arch, the correct qemu-system binary and machine type is used.
 KVM is enabled if present and accessible.
 Those things can be overridden by flags.
 See `virtrun -help` for all flags.

 Virtrun supports different QEMU IO transport types.
 Which is needed depends on the kernel and machine type used.
 If you don't get any output, try different